 In my book, The Profit Bleed, you can find tools and free downloadable resources that bring clarity to the financial health and profitability of your business – and all you have to pay is shipping and handling.
 Make sure to look at the bundle of pre-packaged resources when you check out.

-p.s.
-Don’t forget to grab my free and easy to use Overhead Breakeven Percentage Calculator tool that you can use to figure out what your real overhead breakeven percentage is.
+Don’t forget to grab my free and easy-to-use Overhead Breakeven Percentage Calculator tool that you can use to figure out what your real overhead breakeven percentage is.